-The ISAs do not have a specific definition for materiality.
-However, they do recognise that misstatements, including omissions, are considered to be material if they, individually or in the aggregate, could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
-The ISAs further clarify that judgments about materiality are made in light of surrounding circumstances, and are affected by the size or nature of a misstatement, or a combination of both and consider users as a group in the average rather than as individuals whose needs may vary greatly.
+The ISAs recognise that:

+- ▶ misstatements, including omissions, are considered to be material if the misstatements, individually or in the aggregate, could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements; - ▶ judgments about materiality are made in light of surrounding circumstances, and are affected by the size or nature of a misstatement, or a combination of both; and - ▶ judgments about matters that are material to users of the financial statements consider users as a group rather than as specific individual users, whose needs may vary greatly.

-The amount we set as final materiality represents a quantum for the above concepts when considering the financial statements as a whole.
+The amount we set as materiality represents a quantitative threshold used to evaluate the effect of misstatements to the financial statements as a whole based on our professional judgment.
 Qualitative factors are also considered in making final determinations regarding what is material to the financial statements.